Frequently Asked Questions

 Who will own the land?

-Who will qualify to live here?
+Who will qualify to live in the new housing?

 What types of housing will be built, how many units?

-There will be a total of approximately 75-100 housing units with a combination of apartments, townhomes and cottages.
+Preliminary plans offer a total of approximately 75-100 housing units with a combination of apartments, townhomes and cottages.
 Sizes ranging from studio to 3 bedroom.
 Some units may have private patios or fenced yards.
 The exact composition will build upon the Master Plan Draft and be determined through a community led design process facilitated by Arkitek Design and Architecture.

 How will this affect traffic in the area?